accellera-official/systemc.org/docs/overview/systemc-verification.md

 ### Functional Coverage library (FC4SC)

 To enable coverage-driven verification, the functional coverage library FC4SC can be used.
-FC4SC offers declaration of covergroups, bins, and coverpoints to enable type- and instance-based functional converage.
+FC4SC offers declaration of covergroups, bins, and coverpoints to enable type- and instance-based functional coverage.
 The FC4SC library will store the coverage results in the Unified Coverage Interoperability Standard (UCIS) format, enabling seamless inclusion in various EDA solutions available on the market.

 ## Resources